Code-Institute-Submissions/theCupCakeFactory/README.md

 * [Balsamic:](https://balsamiq.com/)
     - Balsamiq was used during the design process to create Wireframes.
 * [Responsive Design Checker:](http://ami.responsivedesign.is/)
-    - Am I Respnsive was used in the testing process to check responsiveness on various devices.
+    - Am I Responsive was used in the testing process to check responsiveness on various devices.
 * [W3C Markup Validator](https://validator.w3.org/#validate_by_input)
     - Used to validate the HTML code.
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)